 VR Headset - This Equipment card aboard your [Dom] ship does not allow you to download a Vorta as its matching commander using Ready Room Door.
-The Vorta is not the matching commander until he is present with the VR Headset.
+The Vorta is not the matching commander until they are present with the VR Headset.